 Women in Surgery Forum

-Meet our Forum members
+Meet some of our Forum members

 Anthea Davy: I am a Consultant Orthopaedic and Hand Surgeon at UCLH with an interest in education, training and equality of opportunity, as well as travel and hiking.
-I value the WinS Network since it is an excellent opportunity to learn and share experiences and advice with women surgeons at this stage in my career, and to encourage and support the new generation.
+I value the WinS Network since it is an excellent opportunity to learn and share experiences and advice with women surgeons at this stage in my career and to encourage and support the new generation.

 Nicola Stobbs: I am an ENT Specialty Trainee (ST7) in South Yorkshire about to embark on maternity leave for my first child.
-I value the WinS network as it opens up opportunities for networking and getting informal but invaluable advice from colleagues at all levels and from all surgical specialities.
+I value the WinS network as it opens up opportunities for networking and getting informal but invaluable advice from colleagues at all levels and from all surgical specialties.

 Saniya Mediratta: I am a final year medical student at Imperial College London and an aspiring neurosurgeon, soon to join the Cambridge University's Trust as an Academic Foundation Doctor.
 As well as providing invaluable support to female surgeons across the country, WinS addresses the indispensable need for trainees, medical students and even school students to be exposed to a network of incredible role models.
 We need to pave the path, encouraging and inspiring more women to venture into STEM and surgical careers.